ShawnBaker/HomeRouter/README.md

     * ex: sudo ./install-net.sh enp4s5 192.168.0.10 my.domain enp4s6 11:22:33:44:55:66
   * wait for the system to reboot
 * plug in your WAN cable and disconnect your router
-  * it might take some time for all your devices to adjust to the new server/router
+  * it might take some time for your existing devices to adjust to the new server/router
-* go to http://server-IP:5000 and log in with your system user name and password
+* go to http://server-IP:8801 and log in with your system user name and password